PranavKambhampati/cse15l-lab-reports/w3LabReport.md

 #### Part 2: Testing Bugs
 The bug I chose to analyze is the bug in the Reversed method of ArrayExamples.java.
 This code is supposed to return an array in which the elements in the input array are reversed.

-This is what the original, buggy code looks like:
+This is what the original, buggy code looks like, **before** any changes have been made:
 ```
 static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];